Broadcasting colourings on trees. A combinatorial view: Coupling

 \rule{\textwidth}{1pt} \\

 Ideally, Phase 2 generates a number of $i$-good pairs which exceed the number of $i$-fails by one.
-If this is the case, then from Lemma \ref{lemma:GoodVsFail} we can construct the function $f$ such that no disagreement is generated by any $i$-fail pair in the full revelation of the lists.
-Furthermore, there is an extra $i$-good pair to be matched with the rescuable pair $(L^i_X,L^i_Y)$ and no disagreement is generated by the rescuable pair as well (by Lemma \ref{lemma:RescuabelVsGood}).
+If this is the case, $f$ specifies pairs whose coupling generates no disagreement.
+That is, the rescuable pair $(L^i_X,L^i_Y)$ and the $i$-fails are going to be coupled with an $i$-good pair each.
+Then, due to Lemma \ref{lemma:RescuabelVsGood} and Lemma \ref{lemma:GoodVsFail} no disagreement is going to be generated.
 Of course, it is possible that the number of the $i$-good pairs is not sufficiently large.
-Then, we end up with the rescuable pair $(L^i_X,L^i_Y)$ with some $i$-fails which cannot be matched with any $i$-good pair.
+Then, we end up with some $i$-fails which cannot be matched with any $i$-good pair (possibly with the rescuable pair $(L^i_X,L^i_Y)$ as well).
 These pairs are matched to themselves and some disagreements are going to appear in the full revelation.
-However, we show that the expected number of disagreements vanishes as long as $k\geq (2+\epsilon)d/\ln d$.
-We now, proceed with the Phase 3. \\ {\bf Phase 3:} /*Full revelation*/ \\ \\ \rule{\textwidth}{1pt} \\ \begin{enumerate} \item For every $s,t$ such that $f(s)=t$, couple optimally $L_X(s)$ with $L_Y(t)$ as well as $L^s_X$ with $L^t_Y$.
+However, we show that the expected number of disagreements vanishes as long as $k\geq (3+\epsilon)d/\ln d$.

+We now, proceed with {\bf Phase 3}.
+There we reveal the full information about the lists by coupling the pairs as specified by $f$.
+Given the full information for the lists we reveal the assignments of $X$, $Y$ for the (grand)children of $r$.
+Note that if $f(i)=j$, then the child of $r$ that gets $L_X(i)$ under $X$ will get $L_Y(j)$ under $Y$.
+Additionally, the grand child of $r$ that is assigned the colour $L^i_X(t)$ under $X$ is going to take the colour $L^j_Y(t)$ under $Y$. \\ {\bf Phase 3:} \\ \\ \rule{\textwidth}{1pt} \\ \begin{enumerate} \item For every $s,t$ such that $f(s)=t$, couple optimally $L_X(s)$ with $L_Y(t)$ as well as $L^s_X$ with $L^t_Y$.

 \item Reveal which element of the list $L_X$ is assigned to which child of $r$ and which element of $L^j_X$ goes to which grandchild of $r$, as Remark \ref{remark:ListVsAssignments} specifies.

 \item Assuming that $v$, child of $r$, is such that $X(v)$ is set $L_X(s)$, then we set $Y(v)$ equal to $L_Y(t)$, where $t=f(s)$.
 Also, for $u$, child of $v$, such that $X(u)$ set $L^s_X(j)$ we set $Y(u)$ equal to $L^t_Y(j)$. \end{enumerate} \rule{\textwidth}{1pt} \\